Skip to main content

 • In patients presenting with asymmetric or localised involvement suggestive of somatic mosaicism, genomic testing of a biopsy of affected tissue may be appropriate following discussion with a specialist lymphoedema service.

-• R26 Likely common aneuploidy: This indication should be used for patients presenting with features that are consistent with Turner syndrome.
-The test is performed by QF-PCR, with confirmation of results by karyotype if atypical.
+• R26 Likely common aneuploidy: The test is performed by QF-PCR, with confirmation of results by karyotype if atypical.

-• Where lymphoedema is one of multiple features of a complex multi-system condition, consider discussing with clinical genetics whether broader testing may be indicated.
+• Where lymphoedema is one of multiple features of a complex multi-system condition, consider whether broader testing may be indicated.
+Discussion with clinical genetics may be helpful.
 For example:

 • The majority of genomic tests for primary lymphoedema are currently undertaken on a singleton basis, although samples may be needed from additional family members in order to interpret results.

-• For WGS testing, parental samples would ideally be submitted alongside the patient sample (this is trio testing).
+• For WGS testing (including R27), parental samples would ideally be submitted alongside the patient sample (this is trio testing).
 Where this is not possible (for example, because the child is in care or a parent is unavailable for testing), the proband may be tested as a singleton.

 • It may be helpful to take blood samples and store DNA pending referral to a specialist lymphoedema or clinical genetics service.
 Forms for DNA storage are available from your local clinical genetics service or Genomic Laboratory Hub (GLH).

-• In patients with features suggestive of Turner syndrome, consider sending an additional sample in lithium heparin (green-topped tube) in parallel, in case confirmation of diagnosis by karyotype is required.
+• In patients with features suggestive of Turner syndrome, consider sending an additional sample in lithium heparin (typically a green-topped tube) in parallel, in case confirmation of diagnosis by karyotype is required.

 • Information about patient eligibility and test indications was correct at the time of writing.
 When requesting a test, please refer to the National Genomic Test Directory to confirm the right test for your patient.